 With the annual wrangle of whether or not the British summer will arrive, we know what readers of this piece are thinking: what possible need could there be for fine-weather skincare, when the climes seem so underwhelming?
 In theory, overhanging clouds and brief patches of blue don’t generally tend to signal a boost to the sun-centred sector of the grooming industry – and we’d wager you’ve spent less time lounging outside this year than you have on your spring-season commute.
 The French Riviera, the UK is not.

 Yet, that shouldn’t mean the sun can’t peak out with barely a second to discard the Burberry mac, unfold the Persols and unsheathe the factor 30.
-So, this summer, to ensure that you finally circumvent any blistered shoulders; blotchy, unflattering lobster-hued sheens; dry complexions; and a general feeling of being oppressed from any hot and heady days, here are some of the best grooming items to store in your to-go bag right now…
+So, this summer, to ensure that you finally circumvent any blistered shoulders; blotchy, unflattering salmon-pink sheens; dry complexions; and a general feeling of being oppressed from any hot and heady days, here are some of the best grooming items to store in your to-go bag right now…

 Create a base layer with a proper SPF

-Malin + Goetz SPF30 High Protection sunscreen
+Malin+Goetz SPF30 High Protection Sunscreen

 La Mer The SPF 50 UV Protecting Fluid

-After you’ve spent all day working on that golden glow, perspiring in the balmy heat, letting your sunblock trickle across your skin, it’s time to get rid of the detritus when you head back home.
-In this case, we’d nudge you towards an exfoliator – but with your skin in a delicate place, opt for something gentle and don’t scrub away the day’s debris with too much vigour.
+After you’ve spent all day working on that golden glow, perspiring in the balmy heat, letting your sunblock trickle across your skin, it’s time to get rid of the detritus when you get back home.
+In this case, we’d nudge you towards an exfoliator – but, with your skin in a delicate place, opt for something gentle and don’t scrub away the day’s debris with too much vigour.

-Haeckels Salicylic Powder
+Haeckels Salicylic Exfoliating Powder